mykelalvis/FATESRD/fate-srd.com/fate-core/Challenges, Contests, and Conflicts/actions_outcomes/Success with Style.md

 **If you roll higher than your opposition by 3 or more [[Shift]]s, you succeed with style.**

 This means that you get what you want, but you also get an added benefit on top of that.
+This often comes in the form of a [[boost]].